 Winter’s Tale – C+

 Ken: Can’t be mad at this.
-It was trying so friggin hard you just couldn’t get stay angry at how terrible it was.
+It tries so hard, you just couldn’t get stay angry at how terrible it is.

 Santa With Muscles – D-

 Ken: Disappointing; not nearly as entertaining as the name or premise sets it up to be.